-- 2 chicken breasts (about 1 ½ pounds), rinsed and cut into bite size pieces
+- 2 pounds chicken breasts, rinsed and cut into bite size pieces

 - ¼ teaspoon celtic sea salt